DevDesai444/SmartECG/README.md

   T into 20 tokens and attends across them — it gets a usable temporal axis, iTransformer does not.
-- **Size doesn't rescue iTransformer here.** The size ablation (S/M/L) shows Medium ≈ Large (0.665 each) and Small ≈ chance.
+- **Size doesn't rescue iTransformer here.** The size ablation (S/M/L) shows Medium ≈ Large and Small ≈ chance.
 Scaling parameters without scaling data does not help.

+### What changed: joint-loss rebalance (α=0.05, β=2.0)

+The first complete training pass shipped with α=β=1.0 — the symmetric default.
+Two probes on that checkpoint pointed at one mechanism:

+1. **Attention entropy collapsed to uniform in deeper layers.** Per-layer mean entropy on 128 val samples (max = log(12) ≈ 2.485): layer 0 = 2.26,
+   layer 1 = 2.32, layer 2 = 2.45, layer 3 = 2.47.
+The deepest blocks were
+   averaging across all 12 leads — the variate axis was being wasted.
+2. **The MSE gradient drowned the BCE one.** MSE backprops through 12 × 500 = 6,000 forecast values per sample; BCE through 5 logits.
+Even with comparable scalar magnitudes (~1.0 vs ~0.4), the encoder's path of least resistance is "produce a lead-agnostic representation that reconstructs each lead from a global mean" — which is exactly what uniform attention gives you.
+STEMI sensitivity went to 0.009 because the classifier head was effectively ignored.

+Setting **α=0.05, β=2.0** shifts the joint-loss contribution from roughly (1.011, 0.430) to (0.051, 0.860) — a ~17× re-weighting toward
+classification.
+After 8 epochs with this rebalance:

+- macro AUROC: 0.665 → **0.672**
+- STEMI sensitivity: 0.009 → **0.037** (4×, off a low base)
+- macro F1: 0.195 → **0.260**
+- layer-3 attention entropy: 2.47 → **2.21** (uniform collapse gone)
+- per-class AUROC: normal 0.728, af 0.696, stemi 0.656, arrhythmia 0.642,
+  conduction 0.637

+A follow-up with heavier regularization (dropout 0.3, wd 5e-4, lr 1e-4, 12 epochs) actually *underperformed* at 0.640 — the encoder was already near the data-size ceiling, so slowing the fit didn't buy anything.
+That result is what flagged the remaining gap as a sample-efficiency problem, not a regularization problem.

 The size-selection rule defined in advance ("Large val > Medium by ≥ 0.01 *and* gap ≤ Medium + 0.02 → ship Large; else Medium ≥ Small by ≥ 0.01 →
-ship Medium; else Small") resolves to **Medium**.
+ship Medium; else Small") still resolves to **Medium**.
 That is the variant exported below.

 The deployment table also tells a coherent story.
 The shipped Medium